matter-labs/l2-intro-pre-ethdenver/README.md

 # Intro to Layer 2s: buidl on the zkEVM

-This repository contains all the code examples used in the "Introduction to L2s" workshop.
+This repository contains all the code examples used in the "Introduction to L2s" workshop previous to ETH Denver

-Slides are available here: https://docs.google.com/presentation/d/14i1j_DiLD3pCtFsT4V6g9VX1T-XJqd0ue1GldybI2Lk/edit?usp=sharing
+Slides are available here: https://docs.google.com/presentation/d/1_zWQRjUFX5ahiBMOjnoDiMAdjJ2-ozCs593HRCwflHU/edit?usp=sharing

 ## Workshop tasks

 ### POAP NFTs

-To receive a POAP NFT for completing these tasks, you need to follow the intructions mentioned during the workshop.
+To receive a POAP NFT for completing these tasks, you need to:

+1. Fork this repository
+2. Follow the tasks detailed below
+3. Create a PR with the changes mentioned in the tasks
+4. Once your PR is merged, you'll receive an email to claim the GitPOAP.

 ### Workshop important links